gsbDBI/ds-wgan/docs/source/evaluate.rst

 Evaluating Models
 =================

-The function ``compare_dfs`` compares the real data set ``df`` and the artificially generated data set ``df_generated`` from the WGANs.
-The output are a comparison of means, comparisons of standard deviations, histograms and scatterplots to evaluate the performance of the WGAN.
+The function :ref:`compare_dfs` compares the real data set ``df`` and the artificially generated data set ``df_generated`` from the WGANs.
+The output includes a comparison of means and standard deviations, histograms and scatterplots to evaluate how well the generated data matches the individual data.

   .. code-block:: python